Burden Iron Works: Iron Works

 Henry Burden realized that Troy's strategic location as a hub of rail and water transportation networks made it possible to produce and ship an enormous quantity of finished goods.
 Burden replaced the small wooden mill with a large millworks.
 The river adjacent to the works was shallow and full of bars, and the land along the river was low and frequently flooded.
 At great expense, Burden had the grounds filled in, and the river dredged, so that the company's docks were accessible to large vessels.
 The property had nearly a mile of river frontage.
 The Hudson River Railroad ran east of it.

 In order to find the necessary power to run his foundry, in 1851 Burden designed and constructed a 60-foot wheel.
 This was not the largest water wheel of its type, but likely the most powerful.
 A larger water wheel is at Laxey on the Isle of Man and at Greenock, Scotland, the latter supplied by Shaw's Waterworks with water from an elevated reservoir.
 The Burden Wheel appears to have had more buckets.
 The Burden Water Wheel was sixty-two feet in diameter and twenty-two feet in breadth, was supplied by a small stream, the Wynantskill Creek.
 Burden originated a system of reservoirs along the Wynantskill Creek to hold the water in reserve and increase the water-supply to power the mills.
 Burden's wheel weighed 250 tons and could produce 500 horsepower when spinning 2.5 times a minute.
 The water wheel itself was of what came to be termed the "suspension" type, with iron rods in tension replacing the usual arms.
 It was made almost entirely of iron, save for the drum or soling of the wheel and its buckets.
-This great wheel was continuously in service night and day for nearly one half of a century.
+This great wheel was continuously in service night and day for nearly one half of a centuries.
 Following its abandonment in the 1890s, it lay idle for another twenty years before its final collapse.
 A local poet had called it 'the Niagara of Water-wheels' The American muralist Arthur Covey produced an etching of this water wheel titled The Great Wheel, South Troy.